felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/deliveroo-tabletless.md

 ---
-title: How Can I Abandon the Deliveroo Tablet?
+title: How Can I Do Without the Deliveroo Tablet?
 position: 3
 layout: documentation
 meta: